Andrew Geller: Career with Loewy

-See: Rendering for Apex Department Stores, Pawtucket, Rhode Island, Andrew Geller

 Geller left Loewy/Snaith in 1976.
 It has been reported that at some point in his career, Geller designed the Quiet House for a Dallas, Texas, consortium, the all-aluminum Easy Care Home for the Aluminum Association of America, and the Vacation House System.

 In 2009, the city of Stamford, Connecticut, listed the 150,000 square foot Lord & Taylor at 110 High Ridge Road on the state's list of landmark buildings — after the building had been inadvertently made more prominent by the razing of adjacent trees.
 Geller had designed the three-story building in 1969 while with Loewy/Snaith.
 Richard Longstreth, director of the Graduate Program in Historic Preservation at George Washington University, said the store's case for preservation was “quite straightforward, based on the significance of the company it has housed, the nature of its siting, the firm that designed the building, and as a now rare survivor of its type."